daren-thomas/daren-thomas.github.io/_posts/2019-11-13-cea-workflow-how-to-automate-simulations.md

 Each step is defined as a sequence item (a line that starts with a dash `-`) of either a _script step_ or a _config step_.

+[An example of a more interesting workflow YAML file ](https://github.com/architecture-building-systems/CityEnergyAnalyst/blob/master/cea/workflows/district_heating_system.yml) can be found in the cea source, but to understand what's going on there, let's take a dive into the way script steps and config steps work.

 ## Script steps

 Script steps have a key `script` in them specifying the script to run: